“I’m interested in how innocence fares when it collides with hard reality.“

 I pray life realities do not hit you too hard, smashing your innocence while at it.

-I hope it comes— slowly, until then I shall do all I can to preserve your innocence for as long as I can.
+And when it comes, may it come— slowly until then I shall do all I can to preserve your innocence for as long as I can.